g33klaura/GiphyGrabber/README.md

 A fun app for grabbing animated gifs using the Giphy API

 # Technologies used
-* JavaScript, jQuery, Ajax, Giphy API, Bootstrap (or Materialize - TBD)
+* JavaScript, jQuery, Ajax, Giphy API, and Materialize.css

 # Description
 * As a die-hard fan of animation, I've selected some of my favorite shows as buttons to display a selection of gifs, using the Giphy API